Iliza Shlesinger: Netflix

 Shlesinger also stars in the March 2020 Netflix film Spenser Confidential, and The Iliza Shlesinger Sketch Show, which premiered April 1, 2020.
-Shlesinger has stated that she intentionally hired a diverse team of writers so her sketches would appeal to a racially diverse audience, also intending her comedy was not "just for women."

-Released on Netflix on January 7, 2021, following its world premiere on September 4, 2020, at the 77th Venice International Film Festival, Shlesinger played Anita Weiss in Pieces of a Woman, the sister to Martha, the main character.
+Shlesinger played Anita Weiss in the 2020 film Pieces of a Woman.
 She starred, wrote, and executive produced the romantic comedy film Good on Paper, which premiered on Netflix on June 23, 2021.
+The movie was based on a true story of an experience with an ex-boyfriend.

 Her sixth stand-up comedy special Iliza Shlesinger: Hot Forever premiered on Netflix in October 2022.

 Amazon Prime

 Shlesinger's first comedy special for Amazon Prime, "A Different Animal," was recorded at the Eccles Theater in Salt Lake City and debuted March 11, 2025.
 It is listed as the first part of a series for the streaming service.

 Other television credits

 Shlesinger's television credits include E!
 Network's Forbes Celebrity 100, TV Guide's America's Next Top Producer, Comedy Central Presents, John Oliver's New York Stand Up Show, Byron Allen's Comics Unleashed, and History Channel's History of a Joke.
 Shlesinger also had her own show on GOTV's mobile network.